Introduction to Exploratory Testing

 - Testing coverage areas are taken into priority.

 - Checking of additional testing is needed or not.

 To explain it more deeply below mentioned tips need to be rendered for better testing:

 - The exact target of the testing should be very specific from the beginning itself.

-- Regular sessional test of the application product quality is needed, so tester needs to answer why, when and what related to testing faults.
+- Regular sessional test of the application product quality is needed, so the tester needs to answer why, when and what is related to testing faults.

 - Finding bugs should be very refined.

 - Pairing up of tester could result in good testing.